HOME2025-04-30T17:46:50-04:00

 Balmy Beach Rugby welcomes new and experienced players of all ages, genders and abilities.

-SENIOR RUGBY REGISTRATION NOW OPEN
+SENIOR RUGBY

-Registration for the 2024 Summer season is now OPEN!
+Registration for the 2025 Summer season is NOW OPEN!

 The Balmy Beach RFC is the most successful rugby organization in Ontario.

-During the 2023 Season, the Balmy Beach RFC comprised of 4 men’s teams and 1 women’s team.
+During the 2024 Season, the Balmy Beach RFC comprised of 4 men’s teams and 1 women’s team.

 The season runs from May until August or September.
 We practice and play home games at Tubs & Gee Gage Field, in the east end of Toronto.
 The Senior Women practice on Mondays and Wednesdays, and the Senior Men practice on Tuesdays and Thursdays.
 Games are on Saturdays.

-JUNIOR RUGBY REGISTRATION NOW OPEN
+JUNIOR RUGBY

 You can find more information about the various age groups and coaching staff in our Junior Rugby section.